Nasilli/mma-foul-detector/README.md

 The project follows a modular, script-based pipeline structured around reproducible data stages.
 The system is designed to separate raw ingestion, feature generation, model training, hybrid inference, and final structured output.

 ### 1. Raw Data Ingestion
-Sherdog play-by-play HTML files are stored locally under: --- data/raw Two key subfolders are used:
+Sherdog play-by-play HTML files are stored locally under: ```data/raw``` Two key subfolders are used:
-- `RaW PBP Data/` – historical events used for model development
+- `Raw PBP Data/` – historical events used for model development
 - `Hybrid Model Test Events/` – blind test events used for evaluation
 Raw HTML files are parsed but not stored in this repository due to copyright constraints.